lgraubner/.dotfiles/README.md

 ### extract

+Extracts archived files and mounts disk images.

 ```bash
 extract file.zip    # unzip file.
 Types: tar, bz, dmg, gz, zip, pax and more
 ```

 ### todo

+Creates a todo file on your desktop.

 ```bash
 todo "this is an todo"      # create an todo file on your desktop